Montreal collectives come together to create space for QTBIPOC

 Members of Fruition Mtl were equally excited for the opportunity of bringing communities together.

 “Their focus is to organize events for the Indigenous community, but also queer events.
 Because there’s an ‘I’ in QTBIPOC, there was kind of like this need to collaborate with us so that we could have a holistic QTBIPOC experience,” said Kat Louis, member of Fruition.

 Fruition Mtl is a collective that creates spaces for learning, creating, and provides people with tools to ensure safety on their identity, existence, and artistry.
 They were formed in response to a lack of consistent events and spaces for the QTBIPOC community.

-“We’re not gonna hide the truth here, we usually organize the most lit events,” Kat Louis, Fruition member said.
+“We’re not gonna hide the truth here, we usually organize the most lit events,” Louis said.
 “Our events are fun and people want to come to them.
 But it was not often closed for us to be amongst each other and away from microaggressions and white people coming up to you and touching you and asking you where you come from.”